Roman Catholic Diocese of Dromore: Post-reformation

-Allegations of Sexual Abuse
+Allegations of sexual abuse

-In 2012 the Parish Priest of Donaghmore in the diocese, Fr Terence Rafferty, was convicted of four counts of indecently assaulting a young girl in 2001.
+In 2012 the parish priest of Donaghmore in the diocese, Terence Rafferty, was convicted of four counts of indecently assaulting a young girl in 2001.
 Five other offences were left on the books.
 The offences had been reported to the diocese in 2011: the diocese suspended him and promptly informed the relevant authorities.

-On 1 March 2018 Bishop John McAreavey resigned as Bishop of Dromore with immediate effect amid controversy concerning his knowledge of, and behaviour towards Fr.
-Malachy Finegan.
-McAreavey celebrated Mass alongside him in 2000 despite knowing Finegan to be a paedophile against whom very serious criminal allegations had been made.
-In 2002, McAreavey celebrated the funeral Mass of Malachy Finegan in Warrenpoint, Co.
-Down, Northern Ireland.
+On 1 March 2018, Bishop John McAreavey resigned as Bishop of Dromore with immediate effect amid controversy concerning his knowledge of, and behaviour towards, the priest Malachy Finegan.
+McAreavey celebrated Mass alongside him in 2000, despite knowing Finegan to be a paedophile against whom very serious criminal allegations had been made.
+In 2002, McAreavey celebrated the funeral Mass of Malachy Finegan in Warrenpoint, County Down, Northern Ireland.

 Pope Francis accepted McAreavey's resignation on 26 March 2018 and Bishop Philip Boyce was appointed Apostolic Administrator.

 On 15 April 2019, Pope Francis appointed the Archbishop of Armagh Eamon Martin as Apostolic Administrator of the diocese.